cisagov/parsnip/docs/syntax.md

         * "COUNT": A specific number of values will be read
 * "indicator" (required if using "COUNT"): location that holds the number of elements to read
 * "minus" (optional if using "COUNT"): Subtract a constant number of entries from the indicator
+    - Note: "minus" is not currently supported in the frontend.

 Parsnip Examples:
 ```JSON